Free Things to Do in Sydney in 2019

 Circular Quay, most would say, is the busiest area for tourists visiting the city and with good reason.
-Circular Quay is home the famous landmarks that put Sydney on the map.
+Circular Quay is home to the famous landmarks that put Sydney on the map.
 The Sydney Opera House and The Sydney Harbour Bridge.
-Both are magnificent pieces of architecture not to be missed on your visit to the city.
+Both are magnificent pieces of architecture and not to be missed on your visit to the city.
 Prepare for a busy day or night in Circular Quay whenever you visit, with cruise ships arriving and leaving daily and every tourist wanting a glance of the Opera House!
 Take your cameras in tow and enjoy making memories at the most famous theatre in Australia!

 Walk the Sydney Harbour Bridge

 The views from the Sydney Harbour bridge are stunning.
 The landscape stretches over the harbour, the Opera House and out into the ocean!
 (I would show you but my laptop died one me, leaving me without so many of my amazing photographs!
 Backing up lesson learnt!).
-There are plenty of epic ways to see this view like by helicopter rides and actually climbing over the bridge, both of which come with a hefty price!
+There are plenty of epic ways to see this view like by helicopter rides and actually climbing to the top of the bridge, both of which come with a hefty price!
 To experience the iconic bridge climb you’re looking at around $150 and the helicopter ride coming in at over $200!
-If you’ve got the cash then these adventures will be well worth it, but if you’re like us looking to save wherever you can then take a leisurely stroll across the bridge!
+If you’ve got the cash then these adventures will be worth it, but if you’re like us looking to save wherever you can then take a leisurely stroll across the bridge!
 You see the identical view from the bridge, you’re just not as high up (which for Dave is always the preferred option!).

 Budget: FREE but if you do fancy being a little higher in the air then you can climb to the top of the bridge pylons for just $50!